asemposki/neutron-rich-bmm/README.md

 2. Activate the environment: `conda activate BUQEYE`
 3. Download `jupyter notebook` through conda-forge via: `conda install -c conda-forge notebook`
 4. Clone this repository by copying the link in the code tab above: `git clone https://github.com/asemposki/neutron-rich-bmm.git`
+5. Navigate into the `neutron-rich-bmm` repository via: `cd neutron-rich-bmm`
-5. Install the dependencies of this example via `pip install -r requirements.txt`
+6. Install the dependencies of this example via `pip install -r requirements.txt`
-6. Within the above repository folder, git clone gsum: `git clone https://github.com/buqeye/gsum.git` and pip install this in gsum directory using `pip install .`
+7. Within the above repository folder, git clone gsum: `git clone https://github.com/buqeye/gsum.git` and pip install this in gsum directory using `pip install .`
-7. Also within the repository folder, git clone gptools: `git clone https://github.com/markchil/gptools.git` and pip install this in the gptools directory using `pip install .`
+8. Also within the repository folder, git clone gptools: `git clone https://github.com/markchil/gptools.git` and pip install this in the gptools directory using `pip install .`
-8. Still within this repository's main folder, git clone the nuclear-matter-convergence repo using `git clone https://github.com/buqeye/nuclear-matter-convergence.git` and `pip install .` within the nuclear-matter-convergence folder
+9. Still within this repository's main folder, git clone the nuclear-matter-convergence repo using `git clone https://github.com/buqeye/nuclear-matter-convergence.git` and `pip install .` within the nuclear-matter-convergence folder
-9. Lastly, git clone the BAND package `Taweret` from `https://github.com/bandframework/Taweret.git` within the repository's main folder, as before
+10. Lastly, git clone the BAND package `Taweret`: `git clone https://github.com/bandframework/Taweret.git` within the repository's main folder, as before, and install using `pip install .` in the `Taweret` directory
-10. Now that this is all done, you can test the structure by going into the `notebooks` folder and saying `jupyter notebook` in terminal, and this should load up the notebooks to be run.
+11. Now that this is all done, you can test the structure by going into the `notebooks` folder and saying `jupyter notebook` in terminal, and this should load up the notebooks to be run.
 You should be all set!

 ## Navigation